comps/smalltools/README.md

 * **smaeptest** (2014) - A simple Linux kernel module to test if Intel SMEP / SMAP is working.
 Originally for Common Criteria testing.

+* **tcp_repeater** (2015/2017) - What it says on the tin; a daemon that listens on a port (v1) or a range of ports (v2) and broadcasts any received TCP payloads to all connected clients.
+Originally used for network-based serial console for virtual machines where a conserver would connect to the repeater and qemu-based guests would too.
+This mitigated conserver disconnect issues when it was connecting directly to qemu and the qemu guest was rebooted.